How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The 2-asset HANK model

 There is a unit mass of households, which I again also refer to as ``agents'' interchangeably.
-These differ ex-post by several idiosyncratic states: \begin{itemize} \item First of all, households vary in terms of their holdings of liquid and illiquid assets $a_{it}$ and $k_{it}$. $k_{it}$ represents holdings of capital and I require that $k_{it}\geq 0$ as well as $a_{it}\geq \underbar{a}$, with $\underbar{a}$ representing an exogenous borrowing/short-selling limit.
-Capital is illiquid in that a household can change her stock $k_{it}$ only infrequently: In particular, following \cite{bayerEtAlaer} and \cite{auclertEtAljpe}, I assume that the opportunity to do so arises randomly in an i.i.d. fashion, in that households only gets to participate in the market for illiquid assets with probability $\lambda \in (0,1)$ every period. \item Secondly, the agents can be workers ($\Xi_{it} = 0$) or ``entrepreneurs'' ($\Xi_{it} = 1$).
-The former participate in the regular labor market, while the latter don't supply labor to the market but receive the profits generated by the firms (to be described below), which, for simplicity, are assumed to be shared equally among all households with $\Xi_{it} = 1$.
-Transitions to and out of the ``entrepreneur'' status are exogenous with probabilities $\zeta$ and $\iota$, implying a time-invariant mass of $m^\Xi := \frac{\zeta}{\zeta+\iota}$ agents in that state. \item Worker households ($\Xi_{it} = 0$) additionally differ by their idiosyncratic labor productivity or ``skill'' $s_{it}\in \mathcal{S}=\lbrace s_1,s_2,..., s_{ns} \rbrace$, which evolves stochastically according to a discrete Markov chain with transition probabilities $\pi^s(s_{it+1}\vert s_{it})$.
-Workers who are selected to become entrepreneurs lose their idiosyncratic $s_{it}$ as exiting entrepreneurs draw a new $s_{it}$ from the ergodic distribution of the Markov Chain. \end{itemize}
+These differ ex-post by several idiosyncratic states:

+Firstly, households vary in terms of their holdings of liquid and illiquid assets $a_{it}$ and $k_{it}$. $k_{it}$ represents holdings of capital and I require that $k_{it}\geq 0$ as well as $a_{it}\geq \underbar{a}$, with $\underbar{a}$ representing an exogenous borrowing/short-selling limit.
+Capital is illiquid in that a household can change its stock $k_{it}$ only infrequently: In particular, following \cite{bayerEtAlaer} and \cite{auclertEtAljpe}, I assume that the opportunity to do so arises randomly in an i.i.d. fashion, in that households only get to participate in the market for illiquid assets with probability $\lambda \in (0,1)$ every period.\footnote{In Appendix \ref{app:alt_illiquid}, I additionally discuss the implications of allowing for illiquid asset adjustment costs.}

+Secondly, as in \cite{bayerEtAlaer}, the agents can be workers ($\Xi_{it} = 0$) or ``entrepreneurs'' ($\Xi_{it} = 1$).
+The former participate in the regular labor market, while the latter don't supply labor to the market but receive the profits generated by the firms (to be described in Appendix \ref{app:two_asset_hank}), which are assumed to be shared equally among all households with $\Xi_{it} = 1$.
+Transitions to and out of the ``entrepreneur'' status are exogenous with probabilities $\zeta$ and $\iota$, implying a time-invariant mass of $m^\Xi := \frac{\zeta}{\zeta+\iota}$ agents in that state.

+Worker households ($\Xi_{it} = 0$) additionally differ by their idiosyncratic labor productivity or ``skill'' $s_{it}\in \mathcal{S}=\lbrace s_1,s_2,..., s_{ns} \rbrace$, which evolves stochastically according to a discrete Markov chain with transition probabilities $\pi^s(s_{it+1}\vert s_{it})$.
+Workers who are selected to become entrepreneurs lose their idiosyncratic $s_{it}$, while exiting entrepreneurs draw a new $s_{it}$ from the ergodic distribution of the Markov Chain.